secrierlab/TumourHistologyDL/README.md

-# TumourHistologyDL
+# Characteraising the immunological landscape and spatial architecture of colon cancer tissue

-A deep learning and graph-based approach to characterise the immunological landscape and spatial architecture of colon cancer tissue
+This is a Python implementation of the paper:

-Mario Parreno-Centeno1, Guidantonio Malagoli Tagliazucchi1, Maria Secrier1,*
+<pre><code>

-1UCL Genetics Institute, Department of Genetics, Evolution and Environment, University College London, London, UK
+@Article{graphbased,

-*To whom correspondence should be addressed (m.secrier@ucl.ac.uk)
+  author  = {Mario Parreno-Centeno and Guidantonio Malagoli Tagliazucchi and Maria Secrier}, title   = {A deep learning and graph-based approach to characterise the immunological landscape and spatial architecture of colon cancer tissue}, journal = {arXiv preprint}, year    = {2022},

-# Project Name
+}

-> Outline a brief description of your project.
+>To whom correspondence should be addressed (m.secrier@ucl.ac.uk)

 > Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents